This page is from APP, the official source of professional practice for policing.

 Each force should appoint a lead chief officer for issues relating to safeguarding children.

-This guidance should be read in conjunction with HM Government (2018) Working Together to Safeguard Children, Welsh Assembly Government (n.d.)
-Safeguarding Children: Working Together Under the Children Act 2004, CPS (2013) Guidelines on Prosecuting Cases of Child Sexual Abuse, forthcoming APP on working with vulnerable people and forthcoming APP on working with partners.
+This guidance should be read in conjunction with HM Government (2018) Working Together to Safeguard Children, Welsh Government (2022) Social Services and Well-being (Wales) Act 2014, CPS (2013) Guidelines on Prosecuting Cases of Child Sexual Abuse, forthcoming APP on working with vulnerable people and forthcoming APP on working with partners.